The twisted mean square and critical zeros of Dirichlet $L$-functions: Application to the proportion of critical zeros

 By employing main terms of $E_i(\alpha,j)$ and $E_i(\beta,j)$ in the sum of $\Sigma(\alpha,\beta)$ in \eqref{5.4} we have

 where

-and $\mathcal{G}(\beta,y,j)$ has similar expression.
-Then we can split it into nine terms and evaluate it term by term.
-If a term does not contain a sum on prime variable, we evaluate it directly by Lemma \ref{lemma5.2}; If a term contains sums on prime variables, by interchanging the order of sums we can also make it true that the innermost sum is on $j$ and the others are on prime variables.
+and $\mathcal{G}(\beta,y,j)$ has a similar expression.
+Then we can split $\Sigma(\alpha,\beta)$ into nine terms and evaluate them term by term.
+If a term does not contain any prime variable in its sum, we evaluate it directly by Lemma \ref{lemma5.2}; If a term contains prime variables in its sum, by interchanging the order we can also make it true that the innermost sum is on $j$ and the other is on prime variables.
 Also, the formula

-should be employed at first when the term contains two sums on prime variables.
-Then we evaluate the innermost sum on $j$ by Lemma \ref{lemma5.2} with $q$ replaced by $qp$ and $qp_1p_2$ respectively according to the number of sums on prime variables it contained.
-The outer sums on prime variables can be estimate by Lemma \ref{Mertems} (Mertens Theorem) one by one.
+should be employed first when a term contains two prime variables in its sum.
+Then we evaluate the innermost sum on $j$ by Lemma \ref{lemma5.2} with $q$ replaced by $qp$ or $qp_1p_2$ according to the number of prime variables it contains.
+The outer sum can be estimated by Lemma \ref{Mertems} according to prime variables one by one.
 After doing these we actually have